CSIRO-enviro-informatics/magda-config-kn/README.md

 # Magda Knowledge Network Config

-This is a simple guide that allows you to quickly set up a Knowledge Network version Magda instance.
+This is a simple guide that allows you to quickly set up a Knowledge Network instance.

+# Overview

+Knowledge Network application has been packaged as [Helm Charts](https://docs.helm.sh/developing_charts/) and its structure is:
+- `kn` Chart ([deploy/charts/kn](deploy/charts/kn)): Knowledge Network Application top level helm chart.
+You can deploy a Knowledge Network instance using this chart and config it via a `values` file. (e.g. [deploy/minikube.yaml](deploy/minikube.yaml))
+  - [magda](https://github.com/magda-io/magda): `kn` chart's dependency.
+We use `magda`'s published version helm chart at: https://charts.magda.io
+  - `test-chart` Chart ([deploy/charts/test-chart](deploy/charts/test-chart)): `kn` chart's dependency.
+A demo nginx to show-case how you include extra component / chart with `magda`.

 # Getting Started